thatcherfreeman/color-palette/README.md

 # Color Palette Generator

 Generates a color palette for a given image and adds it to the bottom of the frame.
+The colors are selected using a K-Means clustering algorithm.

 ## Installation instructions